The Chronicles of Shadow — Sequel to the Corwin Cycle

-“He overflew this area on the first pass — it’s the best spot to make an emergency landing.”
+“He overflew this area on the first pass — it’s the best spot for an emergency landing.”

 She stumbled as I pulled her along.
 Then we were running.
 Then we stopped.

 rounded the tower, coming in low, turbofans in reverse and whining as the black bulk of its blended-wing body passed overhead.

 We watched the ship hit the water and vanish.